The Rotary Club of York are proud to bring the

 All contestants were handed a certificate & congratulated by Rotary Club President Ian Helby.

-Our two winners won £50 each and they go forward to the Rotary District (Yorkshire/Linconshire) Competition on the 3rd March 2019 again at the NCEM.
+Our two winners won £50 each and they went forward to the Rotary District (Yorkshire/Linconshire) Competition on the 3rd March 2019, again at the NCEM, where William Clark was one of the winners, progressing to the Regional Final.

 Winners Emily and William